MaraRinn/StarfieldOutpostCompendium/Pharmaceutical Lab.md

 Note: damage resistance buffs do not stack.
 The stronger buff will override the weaker one.

 ## Planet Plans

-First I'll present a comfortable starting habitat for production outposts.
-You can assign crew here to help with production and just improve the character of an outpost.
-My typical arrangement here is the two round habs stacked on top of each other connected to the two-storey four wall hab, with the airlock attached to the four-wall hab.
-With the hydroponic hab on top you can put your work areas up there and have a good view of the outpost.

-You might want to build something different rather than just have a corporate mandated style to every outpost.
-The key features of my outpost starter are crew stations to support the maximum possible crew, beds, and crafting stations.
-Everything else is for convenience.

-### Nice Outpost Starter

-This outpost has a two-storey build, top floor is a glass-walled hab to let you see the scenery and will contain 3 crew stations.
-Bottom floor is a regular hab which will contain three beds.

-Design:

-- Landing Pad - Small
-- Four Wall Hab - Double
-- Hab Round
-- Hydroponic Hab Round
-- Outpost Airlock
-- 3 Crew Station
-- 3 Bed 12
-- Mission Board
-- Constellation Mission Board
-- Self-Service Bounty Clearance
-- Industrial Workbench
-- Cooking Station
-- Pharmaceutical Lab
-- Weapon Workbench
-- Spacesuit Workbench
-- Research Lab
-- Navigation Console

-- Manufactured
-  - Zero Wire: 6
-- Solid
-  - Adhesive: 3
-  - Aluminum: 84
-  - Beryllium: 8
-  - Copper: 2
-  - Cosmetic: 4
-  - Fiber: 12
-  - Iron: 39
-  - Lead: 20
-  - Nickel: 11
-  - Sealant: 19
-  - Structural: 12
-- Gas
-  - Benzene: 3
-  - Chlorine: 4

 ### Serpentis IV